GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 Custom setting file
 -------------------

-Geotrek configuration is currently restricted to values present in ``.env`` and ``var/conf/custom.py``.
+Geotrek configuration is done in ``/opt/geotrek-admin/var/conf/custom.py`` file.

-However, it is still possible to all django or geotrek settings in custom.py :

-.. code-block :: python

-    from .prod import *

-    # My custom value
-    HIDDEN_OPTION = 3.14

-All overridable setting can be found in geotrek/settings.base.py
+The list of all overridable setting and default values can be found `there<https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/settings/base.py>`_.

-* As for any change in ``custom.py``, re-run ``sudo systemctl restart geotrek``.
+After any change in ``custom.py``, run ``sudo supervisorctl restart all``.

 Disable modules and components